mandar-damle/HDM-documentation/pages/01.HDM Documentation/050.vcd/10.Network Planning/05.Cloud Network Config/default.md

 ##

-## Step 2/3  : Create Isolated Network HDM_INTERNAL_NETWORK
+## Step 2: Create Isolated Network HDM_INTERNAL_NETWORK

-This network will be created for HDM appliance communication and for migrating virtual machines across vApps for the same Org.
-VDC.
+This network will be created for HDM Appliance communications and for migrating virtual machines across vApps for the same VDC.

-1. Create a new network and select Isolated Network Type
+1. Create a new network and select "Isolated Network Type"

 ![alt_text](images/image18.png "image_tooltip")